 Essay on our examination system!
-The examination system is the most discussed topic in a student’s life and has a great impact on him/her.
-Below is a very powerful essay on the topic of our examination system with an outline.
+Examination system is the most discussed topics in a student life and has a great impact on him/her.
+Below is a very power essay on the topic of our examination system with outline.

 Download PDF of Our Examination System at the end.

 Examinations are eternal.
 The aim of an examination is to test and evaluate the ability of candidates.
 Our system relies heavily on the written method.

 - Examination system much criticized in recent years.
 Main charges are that it is: